Pathways Project (Farm Dweller Rights Settlement Project)

-The Farm Dweller Advocacy Project, funded by Bread for the World
+Funded by Bread for the World

 One key aspect of this project has been AFRA’s ongoing involvement in the groundbreaking Labour Tenants Class Action legal case, which has led to the Department for Rural Development and Land Reform renewing their commitment to processing labour tenant applications in South Africa, and a Judgement in December 2016 ordering the appointment of ‘Special Master’ – a key new legal instrument within the South African Legal System – to oversee this process and ensure labour tenant rights are finally realised.

-This project is an integral part of AFRA’s Strategic Plan for 2017-19, and builds on similar work that AFRA has undertaken with communities over the past 37 years whilst also opening opportunities for us to explore new approaches.
+Launched in January 2017, this project is an integral part of AFRA’s Strategic Plan for 2017-19, and builds on similar work that AFRA has undertaken with communities over the past 37 years whilst also opening opportunities for us to explore new approaches.
 The project expands on and consolidates current work, building on aspects of community empowerment and mobilisation already within our existing projects.
 We are grateful to the farm dwellers and workers who stepped forward at the Platform and asked for support to create this space to work with each other, and to OZA and our other partners for working with us to enable this vision to become a reality.

 AFRA is part of the Tshintsha Amakhaya alliance, which entered its third 3-year phase in 2017.
 Tshintsha Amakhaya is an alliance for land and food justice in South Africa.
 Rural women and men stand united in solidarity to advance their rights and secure livelihoods.